Lisa Madigan spars with Rauner over immigration ban

 Rauner’s office also pointed out a letter to state agencies from 2015 that mandated strict adherence to anti-discrimination laws.

 Rauner has remained mum on Trump’s immigration ban.
-In the fall of 2015, Rauner placed a mortatorium on the resettlement of Syrian refugees to Illinois after a string of terror attacks in Paris, France.
+In the fall of 2015, Rauner called for a mortatorium on the resettlement of Syrian refugees to Illinois after a string of terror attacks in Paris, France.

 The Islamic State, a terrorist group based in Iraq and Syria, took credit for the attacks, though it is not clear if the men who carried out the attacks had traveled to Europe among waves of refugees fleeing the bloody Civil War in Syria or were Syrian-born.
 One of the attackers, known by the alias Ahmad Al Mohammad, had a phony Syrian passport and may have entered Europe with Syrian refugees, French authorities have said.
 Rauner was one of more than 20 governors nationwide who adopted similar moratoriums.